calvinghartono/ServerTeleport/README.md

 ## Disclaimer

-I do not own this plugin, feel free to fork the original https://github.com/TeamKun/ServerTeleport to extend it This fork is to fix the issue that renders the plugin unusable while the author is non responsive
+I do not own this plugin, feel free to fork the original https://github.com/TeamKun/ServerTeleport to extend it This fork is to fix the issue that renders the plugin unusable